 Because of that, they have a more tech-savvy consumer mentality than Millennials and previous generations.
 Moving forward, brands and marketing agencies will be investing in research to find innovative ways to reach this audience and figure out the driving factors behind Gen Z behaviors.

 Perhaps one of the biggest game-changers in market research is artificial intelligence.
 AI enables automation by generating insights from large amounts of data that would otherwise take teams of people days or even weeks to produce.

 With automated research, marketers can spend less time designing and conducting studies and more time analyzing the data and presenting insights to clients.
 And thanks to machine learning, insights can even be extracted from written comments and social media.

 Take Starbucks, for example.
-Lately, they've been able to zero in on specific audiences using private groups on social media (mainly Facebook).
-By having direct conversations with consumers who care about their brand, they're learning about what trends and values affect purchasing decisions and can engage customers by involving them in product development and testing.
-It was this approach that helped them discover the demand for dairy-free alternatives several years ago -- they began offering them in stores shortly after.
+They’ve been able to zero in on specific audiences using private groups on social media (mainly Facebook).
+By having direct conversations with consumers who care about their brand, they’re learning about what trends and values affect purchasing decisions and can engage customers by involving them in product development and testing.
+It was this approach that helped them discover the demand for dairy-free alternatives several years ago — they began offering them in stores shortly after.

 Tesla discovered on Twitter that their dog-loving customers wished they could keep the A/C on in the car so their pets could rest comfortably while they got out to run errands.
 Now Tesla has a “dog mode” that does just that.

-Further proof of how important market research is are the epic failures that happen when brands get it wrong.
+If you need further proof, consider the epic failures that happen when brands get market research wrong.